State Summary

 Timeline

-There is no statutory guidance on this matter.
+There is no guidance on the audit timeline.

 Binding On Official Outcomes

-A post-election audit is not required by a statute, but may be conducted at the discretion of the Secretary of State.
-There is no statutory mechanism for the audit to affect totals or outcomes.
+A post-election audit is not required by statute, but may be conducted at the discretion of the secretary of state.
+There is no mechanism for the audit to affect totals or outcomes.

 Oversight & Conduct